Samuel-van-Gurp/Image-Compression/README.md

 This is nice, but we still have an image of the same size, just with a lot of zeros.
 So now we need to efficiently store the information.
 Here, I chose a {Column, Row, Value} format.
 For every nonzero element, we store its location and value (a complex value in the case of the FT).

-## Discret Cosine transform Compression
+## Discrete Cosine Transform Compression

 Secondly, I implemented the Discrete Cosine Transform (DCT) compression, a core component of the JPEG standard, and I implemented the DCT from scratch.

-The DCT is closely related to the Discrete Fourier Transform (DFT), but it uses only cosine functions as basis functions. this results in only real coefficients which simplifies the representation.
-Both the DCT and DFT can compact image infromation; however, the DCT’s exclusive use of cosine functions often results in a more concentrated infromation distribution in the low-frequency components for many natural images.
+The DCT is closely related to the Discrete Fourier Transform (DFT), but it uses only cosine functions as basis functions.
+This results in only real coefficients which simplifies the representation.
+Both the DCT and DFT can compact image information; however, the DCT's exclusive use of cosine functions often results in a more concentrated information distribution in the low-frequency components for many natural images.

 ### Mathematics